likipreetham145/Matching-Anything-But-a-Newline/README.md

 # Matching-Anything-But-a-Newline
-Matching Anything But a Newline
+Matching Anything But a Newline in python3